gelsogrove/shopME/docs/other/task-list.md

 ================================================================================

-## TASK #11
+## TASK #23
+**TITLE**: N8N - CF Call Operator
-**TITLE**: Multi-language Support Enhancement **DESCRIPTION/ROADMAP**:
+**DESCRIPTION/ROADMAP**:
-- Implement frontend internationalization (i18n)
+- Implement a new N8N Custom Function (CF) for the "Call Operator" workflow
-- Add backend language detection improvements
+- Integrate with backend as needed
-- Create dynamic content translation system
-- Develop language-specific workflows
-- Add language switching UI components
+- Ensure proper error handling and logging
-- Test all languages (IT, EN, ES, PT)
+- Test the workflow end-to-end

 **SPECIAL NOTE**:
-Il sistema supporta già multiple lingue nel backend, ma il frontend necessita di i18n completo.
+Andrea requires a dedicated N8N CF for operator call management.

-**STORY POINT**: 8
+**STORY POINT**: TBD
-**STATUS**: 🔵 PLANNED
+**STATUS**: 🔴 Not Started

 ================================================================================

-## TASK #12
+## TASK #24
+**TITLE**: N8N - CF New Order
-**TITLE**: Comprehensive Testing Implementation **DESCRIPTION/ROADMAP**:
+**DESCRIPTION/ROADMAP**:
-- Implement unit tests for all services and utilities
-- Add integration tests for API endpoints and database operations
-- Create end-to-end tests for critical user flows (login, orders, WhatsApp)
-- Set up test coverage reporting (target >80%)
-- Add automated testing in CI/CD pipeline
+- Implement a new N8N Custom Function (CF) for the "New Order" workflow
+- Integrate with backend as needed
-- Create test documentation and guidelines
+- Ensure proper error handling and logging
+- Test the workflow end-to-end

 **SPECIAL NOTE**:
-Da implementare SOLO quando la situazione sarà stabile.
-Prima priorità è stabilizzare le funzionalità core, poi aggiungere test completi per garantire qualità del codice.
+Andrea requires a dedicated N8N CF for new order management.

-**STORY POINT**: 8
+**STORY POINT**: TBD
-**STATUS**: 🔵 PLANNED - When System Stable
+**STATUS**: 🔴 Not Started

 ================================================================================

-## TASK #13
+## TASK #25
-**TITLE**: Security & Performance Optimization **DESCRIPTION/ROADMAP**:
-- Implement comprehensive API rate limiting
-- Add advanced authentication (2FA)
-- Optimize database queries for performance
-- Add frontend performance monitoring
-- Implement security headers and OWASP compliance
-- Add comprehensive error logging and monitoring
+**TITLE**: Integrate Google Translate Node for English Conversion in RAG Search **DESCRIPTION/ROADMAP**:
+- Integrate a Google Translate node into the RAG search workflow
+- Automatically convert any non-English content (especially FAQs) to English before processing
+- Update backend logic to ensure all relevant content is translated to English within the RAG flow
+- Test the system to confirm correct translation and improved search accuracy

 **SPECIAL NOTE**:
-Task di ottimizzazione generale per sicurezza e performance.
-Da implementare quando le funzionalità core sono stabili.
+Andrea requires that all non-English content, especially FAQs, is automatically translated to English in the RAG search process for better LLM results.

-**STORY POINT**: 13
+**STORY POINT**: TBD
-**STATUS**: 🔵 PLANNED
+**STATUS**: 🔴 Not Started

 ================================================================================